-This topic contains 6 replies, has 6 voices, and was last updated by Anonymous 8 years, 5 months ago.
+- This topic has 6 replies, 6 voices, and was last updated 9 years ago by Anonymous.

 I’m looking for testimonials and experiences with credit repair services.
 I’ve been looking into Fowler & Fowler CRS which has been associated with the BBB for 10 yrs.
 I know that they cant do anything i cant do myself but i dont mind paying a 3rd party if they can get the job done well.
 I know they dispute everything negative on your report.
 Again im looking for real experiences not cookie cutter advertisements for a CRS.
 I can tell so dont try it.
 Thx

 - May 5, 2011 at 11:54 pm #258794AnonymousInactive